pranay101/instinctive-studio/coding-challenge/README.md

 # B2B Marketplace Prototype

+## Design Inspiration
+This project's UI design is inspired by the Stella Ecommerce Website design on Dribbble: [Stella Ecommerce Website](https://dribbble.com/shots/25001090-Stella-Ecommerce-Website)

 ## Environment Setup

 1. Create a `.env` file in the root directory with the following variables: